telerik/blazor-docs/components/grid/state.md

 # Grid State

 The Grid lets you save, load and change its state through code.
-The state includes the Grid features that are *controlled by the user*, such as current sorting, current page number, applied grouping, column width, and many others.
+The state includes the Grid features that are *controlled by the user*, such as the current sorting, page number, applied grouping, column widths, and many others.

 The Grid state is a generic class `GridState<TItem>`.
 The type depends on the type of the Grid model.
-The state contains properties that correspond to the Grid features and behaviors, which are controlled by the user.

 ## Information in the Grid State